FREQUENTLY ASKED QUESTIONS

 Are current WVU Medicine employees eligible to be in the Aspiring Nurse Program?

 Yes, current WVU Medicine employees are eligible to apply for the Aspiring Nurse Program.
-Employees’ money for the Aspiring Nurse Program is paid through payroll and is be considered earnings for the employee.
+Employees’ money for the Aspiring Nurse Program is paid through payroll and is to be considered earnings for the employee.
 Money paid for the Aspiring Nurse Program will be taxed appropriately.

 Current employees are not able to participate in the Aspiring Nurse Program and seek tuition reimbursement concurrently.